 - Frustration when they are unable to communicate with others or parental concern

-If you see some red flags, but you’re still not sure–CLICK HERE to read 4 questions to ask yourself.
+If you see some red flags, but you’re still not sure, ask yourself these 4 questions.

 Is it true that boys develop speech/language later than girls?

 Boys and girls develop language differently, and girls typically develop speech and language faster than boys.
 However, boys develop speech and language still within the “normal” range of developmental milestones, just a few months later than girls.
 Boys should still be meeting the general milestones for speech and language.
 If they are significantly behind their peers, it could be a sign of a language delay or disorder.

 It is also true more boys than girls have language difficulties or disorders, a ratio of 2:1 or 3:1.
 The incidence of Autism is also higher in boys, 4x more common in boys than in girls.

 Is it true younger siblings talk later than first-born children?